Laitia Moceidreke: Background

 Born in Camperdown, New South Wales, Moceidreke is of Fijian descent.
 He is the younger brother of former South Sydney Rabbitohs player Sitiveni Moceidreke.

 He attended Matraville Sports High School and played his junior rugby league for the St George Dragons.

 Playing career

 Early career

 In 2020, Moceidreke played for the Moorebank Rams in the Sydney Shield.

 2021

 In 2021, Moceidreke joined the Canterbury-Bankstown Bulldogs, playing for their Jersey Flegg Cup side.

 In June, Moceidreke signed with the North Queensland Cowboys on a two-year deal beginning in 2022 but was granted an immediate release to join the club for the 2021 NRL season.

-In round 23 of the 2021 NRL season, Moceidreke made his NRL debut for the North Queensland club against the Parramatta Eels, scoring a try in a 32-16 loss.
+In round 23 of the 2021 NRL season, Moceidreke made his NRL debut for the North Queensland club against the Parramatta Eels, scoring a try in a 32–16 loss.

+2023

+After spending the majority of his two seasons with the Cowboys playing for their Queensland Cup feeder sides, the Mackay Cutters and Townsville Blackhawks, Moceidreke joined the Newcastle Knights in May, playing for their New South Wales Cup side.

+2024

+In 2024, Moceidreke's contract with the Knights was upgraded to an NRL development contract.

+American football career

+In December 2024, Moceidreke left rugby league to pursue an American football career.
+On 9 December 2024, he was selected for the National Football League's International Player Pathway (IPP) program.